wyang342/http-server-one/README.md

 ## Release 1 - HTTP Protocol
 Right now, we are responding with a simple string.
 Let's modify our code to respond with a standard HTTP response.
 [This article](https://code.tutsplus.com/tutorials/http-the-protocol-every-web-developer-must-know-part-1--net-31177) is a great resource if you're not already familiar with HTTP.

 It's important that we format our response correctly.
-According to the HTTP protocol, Chrome requires the following headers:
+In order for our response to show up in Chrome, we must include at least the following:
 * HTTP protocol (`HTTP/1.1 STATUS_CODE REASON_PHRASE`)
 * Content-Type (what type of content you are sending back)
 * Content-Length